Trusted to care in Stansted, Essex

-When your loved one moves into a Care UK home, our professional chefs meet with them to learn about their favourite foods and dietary needs.
-These details are included in your loved one’s care plan, which is regularly reviewed and updated as their needs change.
+When an individual moves into a Care UK home, our professional chefs meet with them to learn about their favourite foods and dietary needs.
+These details are included in their care plan, which is regularly reviewed and updated as their needs change.

 Care UK’s expert chefs combine creativity with an in-depth knowledge of nutrition for older people.
 Our head chefs work as part of their home’s management team to deliver a holistic, personalised approach to care for each resident.
 They are a key and highly visible member of the leadership team and can often be found in the lounges chatting to residents about food.
 They know each resident’s dietary and dining needs as well as their preferences.
 They work with clinical and care colleagues to support residents with weight management.

 Care UK care homes offer a dining experience that enables residents to maintain their independence and dine with dignity.
-Our teams support your loved one to make mealtime choices in a way that best suits them.
-We show residents plated meals to support them to make choices, and if one-to-one support is needed, a colleague will sit with your loved one to help them to eat at a comfortable pace.
+Our teams support residents to make mealtime choices in a way that best suits them.
+We show residents plated meals to support them to make choices, and if one-to-one support is needed, a colleague will sit with an individual to help them to eat at a comfortable pace.